sranam/Ready-Made-Basic-HTML-Template/README.md

 It is also, most importantly, WordPress-friendly and Themeforest standard.

-This template is tailored based on [HTML5 Boilerplate] (https://html5boilerplate.com/).
+This template is tailored based on [HTML5 Boilerplate](https://html5boilerplate.com/).
 We give HTML5 Boilerplate team our heartfelt thanks for their awesome work.

 ## Features